-The microwave operates much like other household microwaves and may be equipped with an air fryer feature.
+The microwave operates much like other household microwaves.

 General Information pertaining to the microwave:

 - The microwave oven will only operate on 120V shore power or an appropriately sized generator. - Even on shore power, the microwave and air conditioner may trip circuit breakers if they are operated at the same time.
 Turn the air conditioner to fan only during the time you wish to operate the microwave. - Secure the turntable in the microwave before traveling.
 This will keep it from sliding around and causing damage.